 Most of our vitamin C intake comes from a nice array of fruits, so if you're cutting all of that out, you'll have to make sure you're keeping your veggies up to compensate.
 Reach for more broccoli, Brussels sprouts, cauliflower and cabbage to ensure you get your fill.

 Featured Recipe: Brussels Sprouts with Bacon & Vermouth

 As with all restrictive eating patterns, the keto diet certainly can interfere with your relationship with food.
 Overly restricting or removing whole food groups from your diet has the very real power to encourage orthorexic tendencies and an unhealthy obsession with what to eat.

 It also interferes with some of the social aspects of food, considering how limiting it is.
 No cake on your birthday.
 No pie on Thanksgiving.
 No chocolate truffles on Valentine's Day.
 Boo to that!
 If you consider yourself someone who loves to eat and takes great joy in the social experience of a good meal, then the restriction of this diet may be emotionally unhealthy.

 Before starting any new diet, you should always clear it with your health care provider first.
 This is particularly true for certain groups for whom the keto diet may not be a healthy idea.
 These include (but are not limited to):

 Our advice?
 If you like carbs, don't swear them off entirely.
-Rather, find ways to choose the most satiating versions of them to fuel you.
-And if you want to give keto a try, get in touch with a registered dietitian to help you work through the diet correctly and in a healthy manner.
+Choose healthy carbohydrates more often and learn ways to choose the most satiating versions of them to fuel you.
+And if you want to try keto, get in touch with a registered dietitian to help you work through the diet correctly and in a healthy manner.